DanielSiepmann/website/source/Website/Projects/Vim/jira-wrapper.rst

 -----

 Inspired by existing Vim plugin `vim-jira`_ I forked the plugin and first tried to extend the plugin.
-While still awesome command line wrapper for Jira exist, like `Ruby Gem JIRA CLI`_ it made more sense to build a wrapper for the existing solution.
+While still awesome command line wrapper for Jira exist, like `Ruby Gem Terjira`_ it made more sense to build a wrapper for the existing solution.

 Dependencies
 ------------

-Therefore the plugin is a plain wrapper to integrate `Ruby Gem JIRA CLI`_ into Vim.
+Therefore the plugin is a plain wrapper to integrate `Ruby Gem Terjira`_ into Vim.
 You need to install the gem first and can use it from within Vim afterwards.

 Usage